Neki1199/CARE_CS06/src/backend/ReadMe.txt

-These are the backend classes so far.
-To use in other classes just use: import backend.*;
+These are the backend classes for the game.
+To use in other classes use: import backend.*;